-"Cabrio" is the short form of the word "cabriolet."
-The word is of French origin and, according to Merriam-Webster, historically referred to a light one-horse carriage with a folding leather hood.
-Nowadays, the term is used to refer to any convertible car with a folding hood.
-Knowing this word is beneficial if you are interested in car mechanics or are studying French language or history or are interested in the history of the English language.
+The word "cabrio" is the short form of the word "cabriolet."
+The word is of French origin and historically referred to a light one-horse carriage with a folding leather hood.
+Nowadays, the term is most often used to refer to any convertible car with a folding hood.
+Knowing this word is beneficial if you are interested in car mechanics, are studying French language or history or are interested in the history of the English language.
 For historical reasons, a high percentage of English words have a French origin.

 The French word "cabriolet" dates back to the 18th century.
-The term is derived from both the word "cabriole," which means "goat's leap," and "cabrioler," which means "to leap in the air."
-The original horse-drawn vehicle, which was named the "cabriolet," was given its name based on the way the carriage moved through the air as it drove.
+The term is related to both the word "cabriole," which means "goat's leap," and "cabrioler," which means "to leap in the air."
+The original horse-drawn vehicle, which was named the "cabriolet," was given its name based on the way the light carriage moved through the air as it drove.